-While version 7.x of PHP has been available for since late 2015 and brings impressive performance improvements it is estimated that better than 50% of business continue to run their PHP applications on version 5.x of PHP.
+While version 7.x of PHP has been available for since late 2015 and brings impressive performance improvements, it is estimated that better than 50% of businesses continue to run their PHP applications on version 5.x of PHP.

 The Professional Services team at Zend by Perforce as a wealth of experience and tooling to help customers with migrating between PHP versions.
 In addition to migrations, professional services can also help with items such as Performance Auditing, Skills Transfer with Zend Server On Boarding and PHP Smart Start, as well as custom consulting.
 Check out the Zend Services page for more information.